maggie-harrington/php-week3-hair-salon/README.md

 0. Create `hair_salon` production database with stylists and clients tables and make a copy into `hair_salon_test` for development.

-1. Create Stylist class with construct, getters & setters.
+1. Create Stylist class with construct, create and test getters & setters.

 2. Create tests and methods for the following Stylist functions:
 * save